Anwarvic/anwarvic.github.io/my_collections/_speech-synthesis/Tacotron.md

 labs: ["Google"]
 ---

-Tacotron is an end-to-end generative text-to-speech (TTS) model that synthesizes speech directly from characters.
+Tacotron is a two-staged generative text-to-speech (TTS) model that synthesizes speech directly from characters.
 Given (text, audio) pairs, Tacotron can be trained completely from scratch with random initialization to output spectrogram without any phoneme-level alignment.
+After that, a Vocoder model is used to convert the audio spectrogram to waveforms.
 Tacotron was proposed by Google in 2017 and published in this paper under the same name: [Tacotron: Towards End-to-End Speech Synthesis](https://arxiv.org/pdf/1703.10135.pdf).
 The official audio samples outputted from the trained Tacotron by Google is provided in this [website](https://google.github.io/tacotron/).
 The unofficial TensorFlow implementation for Tacotron can be found in this GitHub